yunwei37/component-model/design/mvp/Explainer.md

            | (realloc <core:funcidx>)
            | (post-return <core:funcidx>)
 ```
-While the production `externdesc` accepts any `sort`, the validation rules
+While the production `externtype` accepts any `sort`, the validation rules
 for `canon lift` would only allow the `func` sort.
 In the future, other sorts
 may be added (viz., types), hence the explicit sort.